Economic Scholars Program

 Program summary

-The Economic Scholars Program is a free economic research conference presented by the Federal Reserve Bank of Cleveland.
-This hybrid event allows undergraduate students to share their work, understand what it’s like to participate in an economic research conference, network with peers, and discover internship and employment opportunities with the Federal Reserve.
+The Economic Scholars Program is a global economic research conference presented by the Federal Reserve Bank of Cleveland.
+This hybrid event allows undergraduate students to share their work, understand what it’s like to participate in an economic research conference, network with peers, and discover internship and employment openings with the Federal Reserve.

-To participate in this annual program and event, students can apply for one of the following roles:
+To participate in this annual program, students can apply on January 5 for one of the following roles:

 Role Overviews

 Students can apply to be a member of the Peer Review Board.
-Peer Review Board members evaluate all conference proposals against a rubric to determine which papers and posters should be presented.
+Peer Review Board members evaluate all conference proposals against a rubric to determine which papers should be presented during the event.
 Members of the Peer Review Board are also eligible to enter their own proposals for consideration.

 Qualifications